What is a Job Change?

 Some customers previously used Web Signal Bridges to track job changes with custom prompts.
 When to use Job Changes Bridges: You want verified job changes and contacts with enriched data for outreach campaigns and CRM sync.
 When to use Web Signal Bridges: You need custom signals (e.g., “Find grants received in the past 6 months”).How do I transition from a Web Signals Bridge tracking job changes?

-We recommend:- Creating a new Job Changes Bridge with equivalent titles and buyer list
+We recommend:- Creating a new Job Changes bridge with equivalent titles and buyer list

 - Disabling automatic re-runs on your old Web Signal Bridge so it does not continue consuming credits